koudyk/intro_git_github/introduction_to_git_and_github_2021-06-08.md

 ## Rename principal branch from *master* to *main* (if needed)
 ![](figures/code/branch_name_to_main.png)
 <!-- #endregion -->

+## while we are talking of branches ...

+- branches: what are they ?

+So small, so simple ! branches are little ascii files, the name of the file is the branch name, the content is the commit hash !

+- and while we are here : what is a tag ?

+A tag is very much like a branch, but will always keep the same commit.
+It is another name for a commit !

 <!-- #region slideshow={"slide_type": "subslide"} -->
 ## Push changes to github